SS Amerika (1905): USAT America (1919 to 1920)

-A glance back at developments on the Eastern Front during World War I may clarify the transport's new mission.
-When it mobilized for war, the Austria-Hungarian Empire conscripted countless Czechs.
+A glance back at developments on the Eastern Front in World War I may clarify the transport's new mission.
+When it mobilized for war, Austria-Hungary conscripted countless Czechs.
 Upon reaching the front, these men, long restive under Austrian rule, deserted in droves and then were organized by Russian officers to fight their former masters.
 However, the war sapped away the strength of the Russian government more rapidly than it weakened those of the other belligerents and thus encouraged rebellion.
 One revolution early in 1917 toppled the Czar and a second in the autumn placed a Bolshevik regime in power.
 The communist leaders quickly negotiated with Germany the treaty of Brest-Litovsk which took Russia out of the war and allowed the Central Powers to concentrate their resources on the Western Front.

 This development left the Czech Legion—some 40,000 strong—stranded in Russia with hostile forces separating it from its still oppressed homeland.
 Allied leaders hoped to use these dedicated and highly disciplined fighting men to bolster their own embattled troops on the western front and encouraged the Czechs to move east on the Trans-Siberian Railroad to Vladivostok where they could be embarked in transports for passage to France.

 However, before this could be accomplished, the Czechs, who had tried to remain aloof from Russia's internal struggles, incurred the hostility and opposition of the Bolsheviks and found themselves involuntarily embroiled in the Russian Civil War as something of a rallying point for various counterrevolutionary forces.
 Moreover, prior to the armistice, some factions within the Allied powers hoped that the Czechs might be used to reopen the fighting on the eastern front against the Central Powers.
 As a result, some two tempestuous years passed before the entire Czech legion finally assembled at Vladivostok ready for evacuation.

 On 30 December 1919, a representative of the War Department contacted the Office of the Chief of Naval Operations stating that Army transports America and President Grant "were to go on a long secret trip as soon as possible."
 He emphasized the urgency of the situation and requested that the New York Navy Yard give the highest priority to repairing the two transports for sea.
 The Navy carried out the repairs, including drydocking, at top speed and completed the work by 21 January 1920.
 Two days later, America shifted to Hoboken and sailed for the Pacific on 30 January.

 America reached San Francisco on 16 February and remained there a week before clearing the Golden Gate on 23 February.
 Sailing via Cavite, in the Philippines (where she tarried from 15 to 23 March), and Nagasaki, Japan, America reached Vladivostok soon thereafter.